couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 3. Click "Create Cluster"
 4. Select **Free Tier** (Capella Trial)
 5. Choose a region close to you
-6. Name your cluster (e.g.: `rag-workshop`)
+6. Name your cluster: `rag-workshop`
-7. Wait 2-3 minutes for provisioning
+7. Wait a few minutes for provisioning

 ### Step 1.4: Configure Database Access